 In order to find out what this thing called "dependency injection" was and if it was worth my while to implement it I searched the interweb thingy for a proper definition and some examples of how it could/should be implemented.
 This is when I came across the The Dependency Inversion Principle which was written by Robert C. Martin (Uncle Bob) in 1996.
 I read the words and studied the example given in the "Copy" program and made the following observations:

 I also noticed that, according to the Evans Classification, the COPY program is a service while each of the device objects is an entity.
-I also surmised that while it would be logical to inject an entity into a service it would not be logical to inject an entity into an entity or a service into an entity.
+Uncle Bob's article did not cover the possibilities of injecting a service into an entity, or an entity into an entity, so I surmised that those combinations were illogical.
 This thought was reinforced when I came across the following:

 As the COPY program was not a useful example when it came to building web pages in PHP I searched the interweb thingy again for examples from all those OO "experts" who supposedly exist in cyberspace.
 I was not impressed with what I found.
-None of the sample code I came across looked as if it could be fitted into my framework without major surgery.
+None of the sample code I came across looked as if it could be fitted into my framework without major surgery and without violating the KISS principle.
 All I could see was my simple code which worked being replaced with complex code which achieved the same result but in a more roundabout and convoluted way, and I was not impressed.
-As I investigated further I became even more unimpressed and then a little confused.
+As I investigated further I became even more unimpressed as I realised that instead of starting with the purpose of DI, which is to take advantage of polymorphism, they were all concentrating on how it could (or should) be implemented.
+They tried to deduce the purpose of DI by reverse-engineering its implementation, and it was obvious to me that their conclusion was wrong.
+Because of this I decided not to follow their "advice" as it was obviously based on erroneous assumptions.

 While Dependency Injection is clearly demonstrated in the example COPY program which was provided in Robert C. Martin's original article called the The Dependency Inversion Principle I later came across this wikipedia article which had the same title but talked about something completely different.
 On top of this they took Robert C. Martin's original idea and re-named it to Dependency Injection.
 We now end up with the following completely different and unrelated principles: